snorlon/cs480Brown/Assignment09/README.md

                 Mousewheel up and Mousewheel down - Zooming in & out on current camera End - Reset zoom

+        WASD - control Player 2 (if AI not enabled)

         R - reset the puck position

         + and - : controlling speed of program